worldforge/www.worldforge.org/content/develop/_index.md

 #### Getting involved with the community

-If you want to get involved with the project you absolutely have to subscribe to the mailing lists.
+If you want to get involved with the project you absolutely have join the chat on Gitter.
 Most of the day-to-day communication happens through the [Gitter](https://gitter.im/Worldforge/Lobby) channel, and that also where you most easily can get in contact with other developers.
 This site also has a helpful "Open Chat" feature to the right.